MetroWest

 Map of Massachusetts with MetroWest highlighted: Nine towns included by MWERC in red, 23 additional communities in 495/MetroWest Corridor in pink.

-MetroWest is a cluster of cities and towns lying west of Boston and east of Worcester, in the U.S. state of Massachusetts.
+MetroWest is a cluster of cities and towns lying west of Boston and east of Worcester, in the Commonwealth of Massachusetts.
 The name was coined in the 1980s by a local newspaper.

 Geography

 While regional definitions vary, the MetroWest Economic Research Center at Framingham State University defines MetroWest as the nine communities of Ashland, Framingham, Holliston, Hopkinton, Natick, Sherborn, Southborough, Sudbury, and Wayland, representing a total population of approximately 209,682.
 With the exception of Southborough, in Worcester County, these towns are part of Middlesex County.

 The MetroWest Chamber of Commerce has a service area that includes these nine towns plus Westborough.

 The 495/MetroWest Corridor Partnership calls the region the "Arc of Innovation" because it is and has been home to many of Massachusetts' largest and fastest growing companies since the 1970s.
 In addition to the nine towns mentioned above, 26 other municipalities in Middlesex, Norfolk and Worcester counties are included in the 495/MetroWest area as defined by the 495/MetroWest Partnership: